jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Sickle.** A small inwardly curved blade mounted on a short handle, basically a one-handed scythe and used in the collection of herbs and clearing of weeds.
 Similar to a machete, which has a single edged blade and used to chop away brush and debris.

-**Spear.** Spears are one of the earliest weapons invented by intelligent humanoids and still in wide-spread use.
-Spears are basically a quarter staff sharpened on one end, tipped with a sharpened metal spearhead, or fashion with a number of prongs in the case of a pitchfork.
-A spear can be used in a variety of ways and is very effective when braced against a charge.
+**Spear and Long Spear.** Spears are one of the earliest weapons invented by intelligent humanoids and still in wide-spread use.
+Spears are basically a staff sharpened on one end, tipped with a sharpened metal spearhead, or fashion with a number of prongs in the case of a pitchfork.
+Spears can be used in a variety of ways and are very effective when braced against a charge.
+A long spear is longer than a normal spear, reaching lengths of up to 8', and requiring two hands to wield effectively.

 **Unarmed Strike.** All humanoids can perform an unarmed strike as an Attack action.
 It can represent a punch, kick, knee, headbutt, tail slam, shoulder throw, or any other brawling move.